SolaceLabs/solace-tryme-cli/EXAMPLES.md

 HINT: You can view the default request command settings 'stm config list --name request'!

 // execute the default request command with settings defined on the default
-// configuration 'stm-cli-config.json', but request on topic specified in the
+// configuration 'stm-cli-config.json', but on the topic specified in the
 // command-line (overriding the command settings)

 stm request --topic solace/try/me/request

+// request with payload via the command-line parameter

+stm request --topic solace/try/me/request -m "Hello World!"

+// request with a default payload

+stm request --topic solace/try/me/request --default-message

+// request with payload from a file

+stm request --topic solace/try/me/request -f OrderCreated.json

+// request with payload from stdin (console)

+stm request --topic solace/try/me/request --stdin

 NOTE: You can override any of the request parameters that are applied only for this instance of execution!